Choosing a Guest Speaker

 Here’s how …

-By blending his funny real-life stories and current original business research, guest speaker Garrison Wynn educates, motivates, and entertains—delivering solutions audiences can use right away.
+By blending his funny real-life stories and current original business research, Motivational Keynote Speaker Garrison Wynn educates, motivates, and entertains—delivering solutions audiences can use right away.
 Each keynote contains powerful information on communications, change, and success that can be customized for salespeople, management teams, customer service representatives, or those in leadership positions.

 Tips on choosing a guest speaker